JustinGOSSES/SurViz_dcjs_googleform/README.md

 - build most html from data input such that the number of questions or types of questions / answers doesn't need to be known for the code to work.
 - play around with different table looks for sentence responses
 - play around with word charts for small 1-3 word responses
+- add reset button to bring selections based to normal!